-Escrito por: Natalia Herrero Fecha Monday 1, March 2021 Categoría: E-Signature
+Escrito por: Marketing Team Fecha Monday 1, March 2021 Categoría: E-Signature

 How many digital signatures are there?
 What level of security do I need depending on my activity?
 What does a qualified signature consist of?
 Every day we receive thousands of queries about which type of signature is most suitable for each company depending on the level of legal and juridical protection required or desired in their internal and external management.